parhamrahmani/SongScope/README.md

         - the songs that the user has liked and saved in their library.
     - recommendations
         - the songs that the Spotify recommendation system has recommended to the user.
-        - it originates from when the `/recommendations` and `/generate_random_recommendations/<int:num_recommendations> `are called and it will be saved in the database.
+        - it originates from when the `/recommendations` and `/generate_random_recommendations/<int:num_recommendations> `are called, and it will be saved in the database.

 ### 5. Set up ChromaDB
 - Install ChromaDB